Lost-Fables/TicketPlugin/README.md

 DONE: Re-assign to another team.

-Able to mark oneself as on or off duty.
+DONE:Able to mark oneself as on or off duty.
 If off duty you don't get alerts about new tickets.

-Alert on-duty players when a ticket associated with their team(s) is created.
+DONE: Alert on-duty players when a ticket associated with their team(s) is created.

 DONE: allow staff to view tickets assigned to their team that have been claimed